craig-smith-848/M365_Connect/README.md

 SharePointHostName used to connect SharePoint Online Administration Center.
 For admin@Contoso.onmicrosoft.com, organization name is Contoso.

-### Connect to Skype for Business Online PowerShell:
+### Connect to Skype for Business Online PowerShell

 To connect Skype for Business Online PowerShell, you can use the below cmdlet.